updated

 According to the Mobility Department of the City of Lucerne, all of these home deliveries have a significant impact on city traffic.
 Inspired by an initiative by the city of Bern, Lucerne is now planning to stop parcel deliveries.
 Online customers should pick up their parcel themselves at a parcel pick-up station.
 However, the SP does not put up with this: it demands that this proposal be reconsidered immediately.

-“Paradoxically, setting up parcel pick-up stations could worsen traffic in the city,” explains Claudio Soldieri to 20 minutes.
+“Paradoxically, setting up parcel pick-up stations might worsen traffic in the city,” explains Claudio Soldieri to 20 minutes.
 The SP city councilor is the first to sign the postulate, which calls on the city of Lucerne not to stop home deliveries.
 “In my view, reduced home deliveries of parcels would lead to more traffic if all addressees then had to pick up their parcels themselves.”

-However, there is also a simple solution to this potential problem: It is sufficient to build self-pickup stations in parts of the city with few motorists, said David Walter, project manager of the mobility department of the city of Lucerne.Luzerner Zeitung
+However, there is also a simple solution to this potential problem: It is sufficient to build self-pickup stations in parts of the city with few motorists, said David Walter, project manager of the mobility department of the city of Lucerne.Luzerner Zeitung.»

 The signers of the postulate, on the other hand, believe that this solution is extremely problematic.
 If parcel pick-up stations were only to be set up in districts with few motorists, it would mean that neighborhoods with many car owners would not have to fear any restrictions on public services, meaning that owning a car would be downright rewarded.